Dgab8898/Text-analysis/README.md

 **Tokenization**

-splits text into individual words and word fragments.
+Splits text into individual words and word fragments.
 The result generally consists of a word index and tokenized text\nin which words may be represented as numerical tokens for use in various deep learning methods

 **Feature Extraction**